veeto

 Key Takeaways

-• Authorizes the Fish and Wildlife Director to close waters after oil spills based on public health threats.
+• Authorizes the Fish and Wildlife director to close waters or restrict fishing after oil spills to protect public health.

 • Removes liability exemptions for oil spills from private pleasure boats and vessels.